Machine Learning Force Fields: Best practices and Pitfalls

 \paragraph{Will the model be applied to small or large systems?} \textit{Models for very large target systems should be able to exploit chemical locality, so that reference calculations for fragments can be used as training data.
 Additionally, this allows trivial parallelization of predictions over multiple machines.}

 Often, ML-FFs are used to study small or medium-sized molecules.
 In such cases, all models are equally applicable.
 For very large systems containing many atoms however, some methods have particularly advantageous properties.
 For example, it might be infeasible to run \textit{ab initio} calculations for the full target system.
-In this case, being able to fragment the system into smaller parts, for which reference calculations are affordable, would be very useful.
+In this case, being able to fragment the system into smaller parts, for which reference calculations are affordable, is very useful.

 To be trainable on such fragments, ML-FFs must introduce an explicit assumption about chemical locality by introducing a cutoff radius.
 Every method that decomposes predictions into a sum of local atomic contributions can thus be trained in this way.
-Global ML-FFs on the other hand need reference data for the full system (see above).
+ML-FFs without cutoffs on the other hand need reference data for the complete system (see above).
 Another advantage of local models is that their predictions are \emph{embarrassingly parallel}: The contributions of individual atoms can be calculated on separate machines (storing a copy of the model), each requiring only information about neighboring atoms within the cutoff radius.
 Apart from possible efficiency benefits, this may even become necessary if the computations to handle all atoms do not fit into the memory of a single machine (for example when the system of interest consists of millions of atoms\cite{jia2020pushing}).
-Note that while not all ML methods to construct FFs are embarrassingly parallel, most models contain mostly linear operations, which are amenable to other parallelization methods, e.g.\ by utilizing GPUs.
+Note that while not all ML methods to construct FFs can be parallelized in this way, most models contain mostly linear operations, which are amenable to other parallelization methods, e.g.\ by utilizing GPUs (graphics processing units).

 At this point, a subtle difference between cutoffs used in NNPs of the message-passing type (see Section~\ref{subsubsec:high_dimensional_neural_network_potentials}) and descriptor-based NNPs (as well as kernel machines based on local atomic environments) should be pointed out.
 In message-passing schemes, information between all atoms within the cutoff radius is exchanged over $T$ iterations, thus the \emph{effective} cutoff radius increases by a factor of $T$.
 This means that in order to distribute the computation over multiple machines, it is either necessary to communicate updates to other machines after each iteration, or a sufficiently large subdomain needs to be stored on all machines.